-Daniel Henderson is a professor of economics and the J. Weldon and Delores Cole Faculty Fellow at the University of Alabama and an associate expert at FWO (Research Foundation - Flanders) in Brussels, Belgium.
+Daniel Henderson is a professor of economics and the J. Weldon and Delores Cole Faculty Fellow at the University of Alabama.
 He was formerly an associate and assistant professor of economics at the State University of New York at Binghamton.
-He has held visiting appointments at the Université catholique de Louvain, in Louvain-la-Neuve, Belgium (Institute of Statistics), Xiamen University (Wang Yanan Institute for Studies in Economics) in Xiamen, China and at Southern Methodist University, in Dallas, Texas (Department of Economics).
+He has held visiting appointments at the Université catholique de Louvain (Institute of Statistics) in Louvain-la-Neuve, Belgium, FWO (Research Foundation - Flanders) in Brussels, Belgium; Nankai University (School of Mathematical Sciences) in Tianjin, China; Xiamen University (Wang Yanan Institute for Studies in Economics) in Xiamen, China; the University of Passau (Chair of Statistics and Data Analytics) in Passau, Germany; the University of Colorado (Department of Economics) in Boulder, Colorado and Southern Methodist University (Department of Economics) in Dallas, Texas.
 He received his Ph.D. in economics from the University of California, Riverside in 2003 and his B.A. in economics from the University of California, Davis in 1998.

-His research focus is in applied nonparametric microeconometrics with an emphasis in the economics of education, and economic growth and development.
-He has also written papers examining the determinants of child health, environmental economics, and international trade.
+His research focus is in applied nonparametric microeconometrics with an emphasis in the economics of education.
+He has also written papers examining the determinants of child health, economic growth and development, environmental economics, and international trade.
 His work has been published in journals such as Computational Statistics and Data Analysis, Economic Journal, Economics of Education Review, European Economic Review, International Economic Review, Journal of Applied Econometrics, Journal of Business and Economic Statistics, Journal of Econometrics, Journal of Human Resources, Journal of the Royal Statistical Society, Oxford Bulletin of Economics and Statistics, and Review of Economics and Statistics.

 His research has been featured in local, national and international newspapers, magazines and blogs, including: (1) Newspapers -- Boston Globe, Chronicle of Higher Education and Sunday Telegraph (AU) (2) Magazines -- Atlantic Monthly, Business Week Online and U.S. News and World Report (3) Blogs -- Hechinger Report, Inside Higher Education and New York Times.